mikasenghaas/dotfiles/.config/fish/README.md

 ## :electric_plug: Plugins

 My fish configuration makes use of some plugins.
 The plugin manager is called [`fisher`](https://github.com/jorgebucaran/fisher).
-It is uses to install, update and remove plugins interactively.
+It is used to install, update and remove plugins interactively.
 Install via:

 ```shell
 curl -sL https://git.io/fisher | source && fisher install jorgebucaran/fisher
 ```

 Install plugins using `fisher install <github-path>`.
-This install the plugin into List all currently installed plugins using `fisher list`
+List all currently installed plugins using `fisher list`

 This is the list of all the plugins that I am using (inspired by this [plugin curation](https://github.com/jorgebucaran/awsm.fish))